nhsconnect/gpconnect/pages/integration/integration_spine_directory_service.md

 Note that ldaps is used to establish a TLS session rather than the StartTLS option.
 Also note that once the TLS session is established, SASL authentication is not used by SDS and is therefore disabled through the -x option.

-Please refer to https://nhsconnect.github.io/gpconnect/development_fhir_operation_guidance.html for details of the GPConnect interactionId appropriate for your use case.
+Please refer to [FHIR operation guidance](development_fhir_operation_guidance.html) for details of the GPConnect interactionId appropriate for your use case.

 #### Step 2: Message Handling System (MHS) Lookup ####